CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.1 Audits and revisions.md

 5 Appendix: Cross reference table for elementary hazards
 -------------------------------------------------- --------

-The following elementary hazards are important for the module "Audits and Revisions".
+The following elementary threats are important for the module "Audits and Revisions".

 * G 0.18 Missing planning or missing adjustment
 * G 0.19 Disclosure of information worthy of protection